aptise/peter_sslers/README.md

 peter_sslers README
 ================================

-*or how i stopped worrying and learned to love the ssl certificate*
+Peter SSLers *or how i stopped worrying and learned to love the ssl certificate*.

-`peter_sslers` is a package designed to help *experienced* devops and admins to manage SSL Certificates and their deployment on larger systems.
+`peter_sslers` is a package designed to help *experienced* admins and devops people manage SSL Certificates and deploy them on larger systems.

 This package is *not* aimed at casual or single-site users.
+This package is *not* aimed at novice users.

 Peter offers lightweight tools to centrally manage SSL Certificate data in a SQL database of your choice.

-Peter combines an ACME client designed to operate with the LetsEncrypt service, alongside tools designed to manage and deploy certificates.
+Peter combines an ACME client designed to operate against the LetsEncrypt service, alongside tools designed to manage & deploy certificates.

-One of Peter's tools is a lightweight database backed `Pyramid` application that can:
+Peter's core tool is a lightweight database-backed `Pyramid` application that can:

-* act as a client for the entire "LetsEncrypt" issuance process, operating behind a proxied webserver,
+* act as a client for the entire "LetsEncrypt" issuance process, operating behind a proxied webserver
-* import any existing ssl certificates,
+* import existing ssl certificates
-* ease provisioning certificates onto various servers,
+* ease provisioning certificates onto various servers
 * browse certificate data and easily see what needs to be renewed
-* communicate with a properly configured `nginx` web server (see next)
+* communicate with a properly configured openresty enabled `nginx` web server (see next)

 Peter ships with a `lua` module for the `openresty` framework on the `nginx` server which will: